srl-labs/containerlab/docs/manual/kinds/ipinfusion-ocnos.md

     Default user credentials: `ocnos:ocnos`

 ## Interfaces mapping
-ipinfusion-ocnos container can have up to 144 interfaces and uses the following mapping rules:
+ipinfusion_ocnos container can have up to 144 interfaces and uses the following mapping rules:

 * `eth0` - management interface connected to the containerlab management network
 * `eth1` - first data interface, mapped to first data port of OcNOS line card
 * `eth2+` - second and subsequent data interface

-When containerlab launches ipinfusion-ocnos node, it will assign IPv4 address to the `eth0` interface.
+When containerlab launches ipinfusion_ocnos node, it will assign IPv4 address to the `eth0` interface.
 This address can be used to reach management plane of the router.

 Data interfaces `eth1+` need to be configured with IP addressing manually using CLI/management protocols.